Skip to main content

 Wilson Lake

 Wilson Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

-A TSI value of 34 puts Wilson Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+Mesotrophic conditions dominate at Wilson Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 Wilson Lake reaches 21 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 155 acres, Wilson Lake fits the Wisconsin median for monitored lakes, with partial shoreline records.
-Wilson Lake ranks 13 of 34 in Iron County — solidly in the upper half of the local distribution.
+Among the 33 graded lakes in Iron County, Wilson Lake ranks 3 — in the top quartile locally.

 No invasive species are currently listed at Wilson Lake — the lake remains off the Wisconsin infested-waters roster.
 Bass fishing is part of the appeal: the species list runs to 5, anchored by largemouth and/or smallmouth bass.
-A documented public access point at Wilson Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-25.
 Grade methodology: LakeGrade methodology.